XLI-2020/BiSIM/README.md

 method: the differentiator, e.g., akm or tac.

 thre: the in-cluster differentiation threshold, e.g., thre=0, 0.1, 0.2.

+batch_size: the number of samples for back propagation in one pass

+epochs: the number of training rounds

 # Other Information
 The whole dataset could be found from  [here](https://www.kaggle.com/c/indoor-location-navigation/data?select=train)